walter-a-jablonowski/simple-nutrition-counter/README.md

 Mission
 ----------------------------------------------------------

-Before one tunes his projects, he should always improve his primary tool first, which is the brain.
-This requires a constant time invest on a daily basis.
-Improving the brain will have a positive effect on all following activities (multiplier).
+Always improve your primary tool first, which is the brain, then improve your software.
+This requires a constant time invest on a daily basis, but will have a positive effect on all following activities (multiplier).

 There are at least ~43 vitamins, minerals, fatty acids, amino acids...
 It is likely that one is deficient in more than one substance.
 Also, if foods change from time to time, deficiencies